froxlor/Documentation/_general/installation/tarball.md

 For a manual installation, you need to have a recent webserver (apache2 or nginx) with PHP and MySQL/MariaDB-server running.

+You should also have at least one (sub-)domain available to use as froxlor's main system hostname (FQDN).
+This (sub-)domain _cannot_ be used for customers or hosting websites/e-mails.
+In case you want to use e.g. **mydomain.tld** yourself for your website and email accounts etc. you can just use a subdomain like **froxlor.mydomain.tld** in the installation process.
+This way, **mydomain.tld** can be added as a domain for a customer.

 ## 1. Download the tarball

 You can download the latest version of froxlor from [https://files.froxlor.org/releases/](https://files.froxlor.org/releases/)